mwhatter/OpenPhalanX/README.txt

-		Installing and running Sysmon on a remote computer with Olaf Hartong's default configuration Isolating a remote computer from the network by modifying its firewall rules Submitting URLs or files to Hybrid Analysis for malware analysis Respond with Bulk Up 1:many
+		Installing and running Sysmon on a remote computer with Olaf Hartong's default configuration Isolating a remote computer from the network by modifying its firewall rules Submitting URLs or files to Hybrid Analysis for malware analysis
-		Building target lists by Domain, OU, or Group Shutting down or restarting a group of remote computers Copying, deleting, placing and running files on a group of remote computers Executing single line commands on a group of remote computers Installing and running Sysmon on a group of remote computers with Olaf Hartong's default configuration Isolating a group of remote computers from the network by modifying their firewall rules

 *********Resources*********